sisl/astra-rl/docs/tutorials/quick_start_training.md

 # Quick Start: Training

-Do you want to train a HuggingFace **auditor** using an ASTRA-supported algorithm (e.g., DPO, IPO, PPO) and system formulation ([ASTPrompter](https://arxiv.org/abs/2407.09447), [Perez et al.](https://aclanthology.org/2022.emnlp-main.225/), MALIBU*, [CRT*](https://arxiv.org/abs/2402.19464))? *coming soon
+Do you want to train a HuggingFace **tester** using an ASTRA-supported algorithm (e.g., DPO, IPO, PPO) and system formulation ([ASTPrompter](https://arxiv.org/abs/2407.09447), [Perez et al.](https://aclanthology.org/2022.emnlp-main.225/), MALIBU*, [CRT*](https://arxiv.org/abs/2402.19464))? *coming soon

 Then this guide is for you.
-We'll walk through every step required to train an adversarial testing auditor (llama3) using our pre-configured classes and point you to customization guides when your use case goes beyond the defaults.
-By using our pre-configured classes, you'll be training your auditor in 7 easy steps!
+We'll walk through every step required to train an adversarial testing tester (llama3) using our pre-configured classes and point you to customization guides when your use case goes beyond the defaults.
+By using our pre-configured classes, you'll be training your tester in 7 easy steps!

 ---